Is Hormone Replacement Therapy Right for You?

 Is hormone therapy right for me?

-HRT is not recommended if you are older than 60 and haven’t had a menstrual period in more than 10 years.
-It’s also not recommended for people with a history of blood clots in the legs or lungs, breast cancer, or heart attack, or if you have coronary artery disease, active liver disease, uncontrolled high blood pressure, or undiagnosed genital bleeding.
+It is not usually recommended that you start HRT if you are older than 60 and haven’t had a menstrual period in more than 10 years.
+It’s also not usually recommended for people with a history of blood clots in the legs or lungs, breast cancer, or heart attack, or if you have coronary artery disease, active liver disease, uncontrolled high blood pressure, or undiagnosed genital bleeding.
+In these instances, the risks associated with HRT typically outweigh the benefits.

 How long can I take hormone therapy?